Cost of Attendance

 Students sometimes incur unexpected expenses that are not included in the Cost of Attendance.
 Adjustments to the COA for certain expenses (please refer to the Revision Request Form) can increase the cost of attendance allowing students to obtain additional financial aid.
 The most common expense is the computer purchase, a one-time budget increase.
 Adjustments will be considered on a case by case basis and will require documentation to justify the revision.

-For a list of available financial aid funds, please navigate to Types of Financial Aid on our website.
+For a list of available financial aid funds, please navigate to Student Financial Services on our website.
 We recommend that you review and understand your current loan debt and make an informed decision prior to borrowing loans.
 To view Federal loans you have borrowed, you may log on to the National Student Loan Data System (NSLDS) website at: https://studentaid.gov/.

 Loan Repayment plans and a loan Repayment Calculator may be accessed by visiting https://studentaid.gov/h/manage-loans.
 When utilizing the calculator, remember to add any loans accepted on the award notice to your historical list.